awsdocs/amazon-ecs-developer-guide/doc_source/ecs-ami-storage-config.md

   $ sudo sh -c "docker ps -q | xargs docker inspect --format='{{ .State.Pid }}' | xargs -IZ fstrim /proc/Z/root/"
   ```

-1. Create a new Amazon EBS volume in the same Availability Zone as your container instance\.
+1. Create a new Amazon EBS volume in the same Availability Zone as your Amazon EC2 instance\.
 For more information, see [Creating an Amazon EBS Volume](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-creating-volume.html) in the *Amazon EC2 User Guide for Linux Instances*\.

-1. Attach the volume to your container instance\.
+1. Attach the volume to your Amazon EC2 instance\.
 The default location for the Docker data volume is `/dev/xvdcz`\.
 For consistency, attach additional volumes in reverse alphabetical order from that device name \(for example, `/dev/xvdcy`\)\.
 For more information, see [Attaching an Amazon EBS Volume to an Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-attaching-volume.html) in the *Amazon EC2 User Guide for Linux Instances*\.

-1. Connect to your container instance using SSH\.
+1. Connect to your Amazon EC2 instance using SSH\.
 For more information, see [Connect to your container instance using the classic console](instance-connect.md)\.

 1. Check the size of your `docker-pool` logical volume\.
 The example below shows a logical volume of 409\.19 GiB\.